 SunLine has established a vanpool incentive program for residents in the Coachella Valley, called SolVan, which provides up to \$400 per month for qualified vanpools or up to \$500 per month if leasing a qualified zero-emission vehicle.
 Vanpools can be established through lease agreements with either Enterprise or through CalVans to be eligible for the incentive.
-Vanpools must consist of between 5 to 15 commuters who begin or end their trip in Eastern Riverside County, travel at least 25 miles round-trip and maintain 70 percent or greater vehicle occupancy.
+Vanpools must consist of between 5 to 15 commuters who begin or end their trip in the SolVan service area of Eastern Riverside County (Coachella Valley and Palo Verde Valley), travel at least 25 miles round-trip and maintain 70 percent or greater vehicle occupancy.
 Interested commuters in the Coachella valley can visit solvan.org to access the program application and resources to support their vanpools.